Solving Non-linear Least Squares

 Default: JACOBI

 The preconditioner used by the iterative linear solver.
 The default is the block Jacobi preconditioner.
-Valid values are (in increasing order of complexity) IDENTITY, JACOBI, SCHUR_JACOBI, CLUSTER_JACOBI and CLUSTER_TRIDIAGONAL.
-See Preconditioner for more details.
+Valid values are (in increasing order of complexity) IDENTITY, JACOBI, SCHUR_JACOBI, CLUSTER_JACOBI, CLUSTER_TRIDIAGONAL, SUBSET and SCHUR_POWER_SERIES_EXPANSION.
+See Preconditioners for more details.

 VisibilityClusteringType Solver::Options::visibility_clustering_type